Meal Planning

 On the Go Garbanzo: A Quick & Easy Backpacking Lunch

 We are often asked, “What’s new for the season?”
 We’re excited to introduce our newest no-cook meal crafted with garbanzo beans, chopped walnuts, carrots, and diced celery in a creamy dill dressing.
 When paired with crackers or flatbread, it makes a delicious and quick on-the-go trail-side lunch.
 With 530 calories per pouch, it’s packed with complex carbohydrates, healthy fats, and protein to keep your energy levels up.
 Just like all of Outdoor Herbivore’s no-cook backpacking meals, preparing this one is a breeze.
-Simply add water to the pouch (or a […]
+Simply add water to the pouch (or a serving bowl) and allow it to hydrate for about 6 […]

 first trip backpacking food menu